Lucasvitoriano25/TopicDiscovery/README.md

 ### For now:

-For the moment we separate the catalog in courses (selecting by hand the interval of pages relationed to each course)
+For the moment we've separated the catalog in courses with the CreateCourseFolder.ipynb.

-With the files saved we can read it and pass trough our model, getting a coherence of: 0.3803
+With the files saved we can read them and pass them trough our model, getting a coherence of: 0.3803.

 After reading, we perform the following steps:
  [1/9] Removing headings...